US stock futures point lower as trade conflict accelerates

 The two governments say they are going ahead with talks this month in Washington but neither side has given any sign it might offer concessions.

-In Asian markets on Tuesday, China's Shanghai Composite was down 0.2 percent, Hong Kong's Hang Seng was off 0.2 percent and Japan's Nikkei was up 0.1 percent.
+In Asian markets on Tuesday, China's Shanghai Composite was down 0.2 percent, Hong Kong's Hang Seng was off 0.2 percent and Japan's Nikkei ended the day with barely a gain of less than 0.1 percent.

 CLICK HERE TO READ MORE ON FOX BUSINESS